-Elena Červenová is an attorney-at-law at PRK Partners since 2014.

-She provides regular legal advice to domestic and also to international clients in a variety of regulated industries, including the pharmaceutical companies and other entities of the health sector.
+Elena Červenová is an attorney at law at PRK Partners since 2014.
+She provides regular legal advice to domestic and also to international clients in a variety of regulated industries including the pharmaceutical companies and other entities of the health sector.
 She has advised these clients in the process of preparation of legislation proposals, in the field of pricing, clinical trials, advertising and promotional matters, as well as in the field of corporate and compliance.

-Her practise involves also mergers and acquisitions, corporate and commercial law, real estate law, and arbitration law.
+Her practice involves also real estate law, labour law, corporate and commercial law

+Languages: Slovak, English, German and Czech.